kautickv/utility_hub_web_app/ReadMe.md

 ## Current Issues

 1. Every time the Terraform script is applied, a new layer is created irrespective of whether changes have been made to the layer.
-This can consume a lot of storage and cost money.
+This can consume a lot of storage and cost money..